Worker Co-ops Have the Potential to Advance Gender Equality

 However, Meyers believes the worker co-op movement in North America is trending in the right direction when it comes to gender equality.

-Indeed, research suggests that compared to traditional businesses, worker co-ops tend to have smaller pay gaps between genders and more women in management positions.
+Indeed, research suggests that compared to traditional businesses, worker co-ops tend to have smaller pay gaps between and among genders and more women in management positions.
 It was this desire for a fairer workplace that motivated Danielle Turpin and two other women to found Ontario’s Home Care Workers’ Co-operative

 The Co-op, Turpin says, has empowered women in a way that would never have happened otherwise.
 In a traditional business, she notes, personal support workers lack any meaningful say over their working conditions.
-And while she’d like to see legislation that would change this, she believes co-ops such as Home Care Workers’ Co-operative can still serve as a model in the meantime.
+And while she’d like to see legislation that would change this, she believes co-ops such as Home Care Workers’ Co-operative can serve as a model in the meantime.

 “What we can do is set a very high standard,” she says, “and part of setting that standard, I think, is for women to be able to have a voice at the table.
-We start setting standards on how we should be treated, how our client should be treated. how our work environment should be and make it so.”
+We start setting standards on how we should be treated, how our clients should be treated. how our work environment should be and make it so.”

 But while the worker co-op model undoubtedly offers a superior alternative for women in the home care sector, it’s reasonable to wonder about its impact in the broader economy.
 Meyers, however, believes that worker co-ops can have an impact that goes beyond their relatively small scale in influencing traditional businesses to give workers a greater say.